 - an “O ring” seat seal; the compatibility of this seal with the product has to be carefully investigated,

 Short descriptions of Safety valves and safety Relief Valves are given here.

 These are pressure-relieving devices for gases or vapors which have been specifically designed to give full opening with little over-pressure.
 The kinetic energy of relieving gas or vapor creates a pop action that opens the disk rapidly, reaching the full lift before maximum overpressure.
 There are two basic types of safety valves: conventional and balanced valves.

 Conventional relieving valves are shown schematically in Fig. 1.
 The following two situations are possible :

 - If the bonnet is vented to the atmosphere, the backpressure acts with the vessel pressure against the spring force.

-For a conventional valve of type B, ‘spring’ set pressure is equal to design pressure minus superimposed backpressure; therefore the valve will open above the vessel design pressure if the superimposed back pressure is higher than expected, and will open below design pressure if the superimposed back pressure is lower than expected.
+For a conventional valve of type B, the ‘spring’ set pressure is equal to the design pressure minus superimposed back pressure; therefore the valve will open above the vessel design pressure if the superimposed back pressure is higher than expected, and will open below design pressure if the superimposed back pressure is lower than expected.

 Balanced Type Pressure Relief Valve

 Balanced safety relief valves are those in which the back pressure has little influence on the performance characteristics.